googleinterns/vt-usage/README.md

 ### Data enrichment

-There're two types of data alerts enrichment: network and feed.
+There're two types of data alerts enrichment: network and files.
 Both of them run a script on alert creation, fetch additional data from virustotal and create a new alert based on it.
 These alerts will be added to the same wazuh index, with the labels `data.integration: virustotal` and `data.integration: custom-vt-network`.

 ### Feed